youyanggu/covid19_projections/path-to-herd-immunity.md

 ## Summary
 - We believe COVID-19 herd immunity (>60% of population immune) will be reached in the US by summer 2021 (Jun-Aug 2021).
 - At the time herd immunity is reached, roughly half of the immunity will be achieved through natural infection, and the other half will be achieved through vaccination.
-- New COVID-19 infections may become negligible before herd immunity is reached.
-Our current best estimate of when daily community transmissions will drop below 1,000 per day is early summer 2021 (Jun-Aug 2021).
+- New COVID-19 infections may become minimal before herd immunity is reached.
+Our current best estimate of when daily new infections will drop below 5,000 per day is early summer 2021 (Jun-Aug 2021).
+This translates to fewer than 2,000 reported cases per day.
 - Summarizing the above findings, our best estimate of a complete "return to normal" in the US is mid to late summer 2021 (Jul-Sep 2021).
 - We estimate around one-third of the US population (~110 million) will have been infected by the SARS-CoV-2 virus by the end of 2021.
 That is an additional 40 million infections since mid-December 2020.
 - This translates to a final US COVID-19 death toll of roughly 500,000 (+/-100k) reported deaths, or ~200,000 additional deaths since mid-December 2020.